Holiday Hounds - And The Dogs Who Come Back Every Year

 "I am so grateful we did that full session with him."

-Melissa told me how much comfort she’s found in holding Nelson’s album — the one we created after our session together at Duckpond Park.
-The session where he kept trying to sneak into the water after the ducks, and we kept laughing because we both knew exactly what he was plotting.
+She told me how much comfort she'd found in holding Nelson's album — the one we created after their session at Duckpond Park.
+The session where he kept trying to sneak into the water after the ducks, and we both kept laughing because we both knew exactly what he was plotting.

-And I stood there, listening, feeling the weight of what she was saying.
+I stood there listening, feeling the full weight of what she was saying.

 Her New Pup, a New Chapter, and the Full Circle Moment